 concert #4 - Tango Origins & Passion

-A legend in her own right, Maggie Ferguson on bandoneon and is joined by violinist Dan Russell.
-The two explore early and traditional works from the birthplace of Tango, Buenos Aires and works by the father of Nuevo Tango, Astor Piazzolla.
+'Tango Origins & Passion' features Maggie Ferguson, A legend in her own right, on bandoneon, Katie Robinson on piano and PC director & violinist Dan Russell.
+The ensemble will explore early and traditional works from the birthplace of Tango, Buenos Aires and works by the father of Nuevo Tango, Astor Piazzolla.

 Fratres - Arvo Pärt